 Applicants must be 18 years old, possess a GED or high school diploma and complete all general college application requirements.
 Applicants must comply with the Essential Functions of the program and provide a current (within the last 6 months) physical exam including up-to-date immunizations.
-The student must provide verification of current health insurance.
+Upon entry into the program the student must provide verification of current health insurance.
 Applicants must adhere to the Alabama Department of Public Health Administrative Code, Chapter 420-2-1.
 Applicants must possess a valid, current CPR card.